 After the Initial Appearance, the federal prosecutor will typically present the case to the Grand Jury.
 If the Grand Jury finds that there is probable cause to believe that the defendant has committed a federal crime, the Grand Jury will issue an indictment against the defendant.
 Like the New York State Grand Jury, federal Grand Jury proceedings are secret, but unlike in New York State proceedings, the defendant does not have a right to appear before the Grand Jury.
 A defendant and the defendant’s attorney may instead decide to waive the defendant’s right to prosecution by indictment, in which case the case will not be presented to the Grand Jury and the federal prosecutor will instead file a charging instrument called an Information.

 In general, an Indictment or Information must be filed within 30 days of the arrest, or within 14 days if the client is in custody, and a federal criminal case must proceed to trial within 70 days of the arrest.
-This differs from New York State courts, which have no specific time requirement for the filing of indictments, but instead require a felony defendant in custody to be released if there is no indictment within 6 days of arrest, and a felony case to proceed to trial within 180 days of arrest.
+This differs from New York State courts, which have no specific time requirement for the filing of indictments, but instead require a felony defendant in custody to be released if there is no indictment within approximately 6 days of arrest, and a felony case to proceed to trial within six months.

 The vast majority of federal and state cases result in guilty pleas.
 Unlike in New York State courts, where a specific sentence is typically agreed to prior to a guilty plea, defendants in federal courts often agree to plea guilty with no specific promised sentence.
 Even if there is an approved plea agreement, the judge may not choose to follow it.
-Even if the judge imposes a sentence different than what is in a written plea agreement, a defendant will typically not be permitted to withdraw the guilty plea.
+In the event that a judge imposes a sentence that differs from what was negotiated in a plea agreement, a defendant will typically not be permitted to withdraw the guilty plea.

 Most criminal cases do not go to trial, but when they do, it is vital that a defendant has exemplary and experienced legal counsel to ensure the fairness of the trial, challenge the prosecution’s witnesses and other evidence, communicate effectively to the jury and judge, and present compelling factual and legal defenses to the charges.